padrinobook/padrinobook/02-03-user-login-and-registration.md

     Password: String

-Recording from chapter [Registration and Login](#chapter-32) we only need to add the `Password` fields to the user table:
+Recording from chapter "???" we only need to add the `Password` fields to the user table:

 Let's create the migration: